DennisPeriquet/bigquery_datasets/README.md

-# bigquery_datasets
+# Bigquery Dataset Tools

-Some bigquery dataset tools
+These tools help us look at our tables.

+Requirements:

+* bigquery access and credential files